JCachada/personal-website-dev/content/weblog/2024-reading-list.md

 ***
 #### Fever House, by Keith Rosson

 This is a novel that a lot of people will really enjoy, even though it's not necessarily for me.
-It was brought to my attention because Stephen King apparently recommends it often, and so Borna Karanusic sent me a TikTok of that.
+It was brought to my attention because Stephen King apparently recommends it often, and so my friend Borna sent me a TikTok of that.

 It is fundamentally a thriller that becomes, after a while, a horror book.
 It reminded me in a lot of ways of Guillermo del Toro's *The Strain*, with the caveat that this is a little bit more guarded with the "devolves into horror" bit.